Essays about the land, the people, and the long memory they keep.

 She is the author of From Southerner to Settler, a memoir about leaving her childhood home in New Orleans to build a life in Israel.

-She is currently writing a dual-timeline memoir that weaves her family's experience of October 7 and the war that followed together with her husband's grandfather's survival of Auschwitz and his eventual return to Israel at the age of ninety-six.
-The book draws on extensive interviews with him, with other survivors, and on family testimonies preserved across three generations.
+She is currently completing Still Here, an intergenerational memoir about one family's struggle to keep choosing life — weaving her family's experience of October 7 and the war that followed together with her husband's grandfather's survival of Auschwitz and his eventual return to Israel at the age of ninety-six.

 She also founded Hiking the Holyland, Israel's largest English-language hiking site, in 2018.